‘New Zealand’s best kept musical secret’

 —The View, Scotland

-Fraser Ross is an eccentric Christchurch-based musician who has travelled the world playing and supporting bands including Phoenix Foundation, Nathan Haines, French for Rabbits, The Nudge and Nadia Reid.
+Fraser Ross is a Christchurch-based folk musician who has travelled the world playing and supporting bands including Phoenix Foundation,

 His EPs, 'And Birds Do Sing' (2009) and 'To Places' (2012) established him as a serious talent and a brilliant, loud-shirted presence within the New Zealand underground.
-Numerous live shows, a stint in the UK, and two Albums, 'Mongrels' (2015) and 'Life is Magic, Where is My Rabbit?'
-(2018) later, he has built a dedicated following in both Scotland, and New Zealand.
+Numerous shows, time in Scotland, and two Albums, 'Mongrels' (2015) and 'Life is Magic, Where is My Rabbit?'
+(2018) later, he has built a dedicated following in both the UK, and New Zealand.

-Dubbed a 'Kiwi Billy Connolly' for his cheeky banter, he blurs the comical & melancholic with deft aplomb.
+Dubbed a 'Kiwi Billy Connolly' for his cheeky banter, he mixes a light-hearted quip with a melancholic tune.

 Ross has played at numerous arts festivals, including the Edinburgh Fringe Festival, LitCrawl Wellington, the Hamilton Gardens Arts Festival, Wellington City Summer Sounds, and the Christchurch Nostalgia Festival.

-He is currently recording his new album, 'Thunderhead,' between the Massey School of Music, and Surgery Studios, both in Wellington.
-In between takes he is also undertaking a nationwide tour of New Zealand
+He is currently recording a new album, 'Thunderhead,' between the Massey School of Music, and Surgery Studios, both in Wellington.